catoaune/blog/_posts/2014-11-26-vagrant-quickstart.md

 Feel free to send your comments and question!

-> Disclaimer: I'm not a Ruby developer (yet), so if I'm using a wrong term about ruby code sorry :)  I just trying to describe the source code, that is enough for Vagrant files.
+> Disclaimer: I'm not a Ruby developer (yet), so if I'm using a wrong term about ruby code sorry :)  I just trying to describe the source code, that I think is enough for Vagrant files.

 *jeqo*